Open Search

 Biography

-Dr. Bennett has taught undergraduate and graduate psychology classes on and off for the past seven years.
-In addition to her academic experience, she has also worked as a lead pediatric psychologist within a primary care clinic in rural Oregon, providing integrated care to children from birth to 18.
-Although her passion lies in working with youth and families, she also has extensive clinical and teaching experience in adult behavioral health.
+In addition to her experience in academia, Dr. Bennett has worked as a pediatric psychologist within a primary care clinic in Oregon, providing integrated behavioral health care to children from birth to 18.
+Although her passion lies in working with youth and families, she also has extensive clinical and teaching experience in adult assessment and intervention, particularly in exposure therapies for trauma.

 Professional Interests